oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 This document specifies how a [data aggregation path](#DataAggregationPath) that occurs in a request is evaluated by the service.
 If such an evaluation fails, the service MUST reject the request.

-For a data aggregation path to be a common expression according to [OData-URL, section 5.1.1](#ODataURL), its segments must be single-valued with the possible exception of the last segment, and it can then be evaluated relative to an instance.
+For a data aggregation path to be a common expression according to [OData-URL, section 5.1.1](#ODataURL), its segments must be single-valued with the possible exception of the last segment, and it can then be evaluated relative to a structured instance.
 For the transformations defined in this document, a data aggregation path can also be evaluated relative to a collection $A$, even if it has arbitrary collection-valued segments itself.

 To this end, the following notation is used in the subsequent sections: If $A$ is a collection and $p$ a data aggregation path, optionally followed by a type-cast segment, the result of such a path evaluation is denoted by $\Gamma(A,p)$ and defined as the unordered concatenation, possibly containing repetitions, of the collections $γ(u,p)$ for each $u$ in $A$ that is not null.
 The function $γ(u,p)$ takes a non-null value and a path as arguments and returns a collection of structured instances or primitive values, depending on the type of the final segment of $p$.
 It is recursively defined as follows:
 1. If $p$ is an empty path, let $B$ be a collection with $u$ as its single member and continue with step 9.